Display dynamic store data with app proxies

 To verify that the request came from Shopify, you need to compute the HMAC digest according to the SHA-256 hash function and compare it to the value in the

 signature property.
 If the values match, then the request was sent from Shopify.

 The following examples show how to calculate the digital signature when a customer is logged in and the

 logged_in_customer_id parameter is populated, and when no customer is logged in and the

 Disallowed headersAnchor link to section titled "Disallowed headers"

-Due to security concerns, the following headers are stripped from app proxy requests and responses:
+Due to security concerns, the following headers are stripped from app proxy responses:

 Liquid responseAnchor link to section titled "Liquid response"